kmax12/kmax12.github.io/content/posts/solar-economics.md

 Transitioning to these new technologies meant my electricity consumption was about to shoot up, so I started investigating generating my own power using solar panels [^2].

 Unfortunately, adding residential solar panels is a costly upfront investment.
 Each solar vendor I spoke to assured me solar makes financial sense, but I remained skeptical.
-They made their living selling solar panels, after all.
+They make their living selling solar panels, after all.

 ## Do the savings justify the cost?